 What is a stock split?

 A stock split is a corporate action where a company increases the number of shares by reducing the face value of the stock.
-Companies generally split shares to increase liquidity, since the price of the stock reduces after the split.
+Companies generally split shares to increase liquidity since the price of the stock reduces after the split.
 A split increases the number of shares by decreasing the face value, but the total value of the investment remains the same.
 The split shares will be credited within a week.

-|Split Ratio||Old FV||No of shares you own before split||Share Price before split||Investment Value before split||New FV after the split||No of shares you own after the split||Share Price after the split||Investment value after the split|
+|Split Ratio||Old FV||No. of shares owned before split||Share price before split||Investment value before split||New FV after the split||No. of shares you own after the split||Share price after the split||Investment value after the split|

 To learn more about stock split and other corporate actions, visit zerodha.com/varsity/chapter/five-corporate-actions-and-its-impact-on-stock-prices.

 All the current and upcoming corporate actions can be tracked on this list (DOC).